 Trails are known to bring safety, connectivity, health, and economic benefits to an area and as such Pasadena Economic Development Corporation is excited to be able to provide funding and support to this important project.

-On Thursday, March 11 at 6:00 p.m., a virtual community meeting was hosted by the City of Pasadena, Pasadena Parks and Recreation Department, Pasadena Economic Development Corporation and Houston Parks Board.
+On Thursday, February 11 at 6:00 p.m., a virtual community meeting was hosted by the City of Pasadena, Pasadena Parks and Recreation Department, Pasadena Economic Development Corporation and Houston Parks Board.
 The purpose of the meeting was to inform the public about this study and gather input.

 On Wednesday, April 7, at 6:00 p.m., a second virtual community meeting was hosted by the study partners to provide an update on the study and show what the partners learned from the community during outreach efforts.

 On Thursday, February 3 at 6:00 p.m., a virtual community meeting was held on the Zoom platform that was broadcasted to in-person attendees at the Peter C. Fogo Recreation Center.
 The purpose of the meeting was to give a recap on the study, share the news that the study has transitioned into a project, and discuss the scope of the first phase of the design.